al3xandr3/al3xandr3.github.io/_posts/2013-03-25-data-analysis-introduction.md

 Who uses my product?
 And how?
 Use the audience data into next iterations of my product, to target it better:

-- Why have site in 30 languages if most of the interest is from US anyway?
 - Where do users drop off from my site?
 Is it a broken link?
 Bad messaging?
 Non working form ?
 - Do I need to support old browsers ?
 - What browsers should my QA process test on ?
-- What screen size can I develop my app for ?
+- What screen size should I develop my app for ?
 - Is the interest growing over time ? (traffic volume)
 - How are users reaching the site? brand search? are they looking for something specific? are the search traffic trends changing over time? should the site adapt to reflect the users searches?
-- Etc …
+- etc...

+#### eCommerce

+Money is the #1 of any business, the web pages that support this process are central to it, and should get a good amount of attention.

+Couple of idea to explore:
+- Look into the visitor days-to-purchase metric change when changing prices, probably it grows bigger.
+- If days-to-purchase are very big then means, users could be better informed up front.
+Make site better and measure again.

 #### Optimization - Data Driven Change